Sunny with a High Near 62

 Tuesday Night

-Partly cloudy, with a low around 36.
-West wind 7 to 11 mph becoming south after midnight.
+Mostly clear, with a low around 30.
+Southwest wind 6 to 9 mph.

 Wednesday